I will try to answer those

 Sorry about the confusion with the 'legality!'

-I forget that I am not in America
+I forget that I am not in America where words that may

 be the same have different meanings.
 Legality is just a